Haribalajiravi/creamie-core/README.md

 ## Router

-Router will replace the particular component on a route placeholder without refreshing the page.
+Router will replace the particular component on a route placeholder without refreshing the page. [know more](https://creamie.io/docs/router)

 Example: